Commonwealth Cyber Initiative - Instructions for Application for Certification of Regional Nodes

 (closed meetings authorized), and §23.1-203

-In December 2016, the Governor's Executive Amendments to the 2016-2018 Biennial Budget included reductions to VRIF appropriations.
-The final budget bill of the 2017 General Assembly Session, Chapter 836, designated $4 million for VRIF in FY2017 and $8 million in FY2018, as well as $29 million in bonding authority in FY2017 to support the purchase of research equipment or laboratory renovations associated with researcher incentive packages and the translation of research into commercial use (see Item 255).
+The 2016-2018 biennial budget bill of the 2017 General Assembly Session, Chapter 836, designated $4 million for VRIF in FY2017 and $8 million in FY2018, as well as $29 million in bonding authority in FY2017 to support the purchase of research equipment or laboratory renovations associated with researcher incentive packages and the translation of research into commercial use (see Item 255).
 The budget also designated the VRIF as recipient of the final proceeds of the sale of certain property in Loudon and Fairfax counties deemed surplus (see Paragraph U of Item 428).
 The 2018-2020 biennial budget bill of the 2018 General Assembly Special Session 1, Chapter 2, designated $8 million for VRIF in each year (see Item 252).

 Links to related programs in Virginia and other states.